top of page

 Ensuring Safe Navigation in Congested Waters

 After the exchange, the pilot guides the ship to its destination or helps it leave the port.
 These tasks require deep knowledge of harbor navigation, local waters, tides, currents, and weather.
 The pilot works with various groups to ensure the ship's safe passage.
-They talk to the Coast Guard, other ships, and tugboats for precise docking and undocking.
+They communicate with the Coast Guard, other ships, and tugboats for precise docking and undocking.

 Despite their crucial role, maritime pilots face challenges.
 Over 20 years, 1,046 incidents happened, costing over $1.82 billion USD.
 This averages to one incident weekly, costing about $1.7 million USD each.